Don't have board children on the beach. Check out these beach games and activities for kids.

 - Find five different things beginning with the letter 'S' (answers could be: sand, sea, seaweed, stone, shell)

-When you have finished with the beachcombing scavenger hunt, get them to arrange their finds and make a collage.
+When you finish the beachcombing scavenger hunt, get them to arrange their finds and make a collage.

 More Beach Games and Activities...